Para Athletics Divisions & Adaptive Programs Eligibility

 Athletes who wish to apply for a Para Athletics Division or Adaptive Program of the Boston Marathon must:

 - Be at least 18 years of age on race day.

 - Meet the impairment eligibility criteria for the respective division or program.

 - Achieve the qualifying time standard for the respective division or program within the qualifying window on a certified marathon course

 - Complete and submit the online registration form during the registration period and agree to the Participant’s Agreement, Waiver, Release & Acknowledgement at time of registration.

 B.A.A. policy requires that all participants register themselves.
 Should an athlete experience any difficulty with the online registration form, please contact B.A.A.
 Athlete Services for assistance at (508) 435-6905.

 ADAPTIVE PROGRAMS ELIGIBILITY

 Adaptive Programs of the Boston Marathon provide a unique opportunity for athletes with eligible impairments to experience and take part in the Boston Marathon.
-An athlete must possess an eligible impairment that aligns with the 10 eligible impairment types defined by World Para Athletics.
+Adaptive Programs include:

 Eligible Impairment Types